SPIX23/shaiya-solutions/ep3/readme.md

 * ct file that will allow rangers and sins to use skills from stealth like they are able to in newer episodes

-* vastly improved ps_gamedata database for ep3 that was tested on a live server and should be relatively bug-free
+* improved ps_gamedata database for ep3 that was tested on a live server and should be relatively bug-free

 **notes**